techidaily/site-facebook-video-recording/source/_posts/new-2023-fb-video-downloader-app-windows-macos-android-for-2024.md

 ### MyVideoDownloader

-You can use [this application](https://play.google.com/store/apps/details?id=video.downloader.videodownloader&hl=en%5FIN&gl=US)as it is the swiftest downloader available on the Play Store.
+You can use [this application](https://play.google.com/store/apps/details?id=video.downloader.videodownloader&hl=en%5FIN&gl=US) as it is the swiftest downloader available on the Play Store.
 It can download images, videos, and gifs from Facebook.
 Thanks to its speed, you can quickly download videos in HD.

 It also provides you with the opportunity to download private Facebook videos using this video downloader app.
 Once the videos are downloaded, you can share these videos on other applications as well.